'The Essential Sports Spread Betting Website'

 2. The umpires were going to be much more strict than usual -anything on the legside was called wide.

-3. The poorer sides had weak bowlers who would be unable to avoid conceding masses of wides
+3. The poorer sides had weak bowlers who would be unable to avoid conceding masses of wides.

 4. The Racing Post ran a feature advising on the above 3 facts and made this bet a serious BUY recommendation

 In the event, the tournament was exactly as the Racing Post had predicted.
 Wides rocketed throughout the tournament and finished at a huge 979!

 Buyers were counting massive profits and Sporting Index nursing some severe losses.

-To be fair, Sporting Index even have a chapter on their own website telling of this huge coup.
+To be fair, Sporting Index even have a chapter on their own website telling of this huge coup -such is it's infamy!

-ENGLAND v FRANCE - EURO 2004
+England v France - Euro 2004

 A shrewd punter at Sporting Index brought Zidane Goal Minutes before the England v France game at 11 for £50 per point.
 Meaning any goal that Zidane scored he would get 1pt for every minute of the goal time.